-So, if you are a basic rate tax payer, you’ll save the income tax at 20%, plus avoiding your 12% National Insurance contributions on the amount you sacrifice.
+So, if you are a basic rate tax payer, you’ll save the income tax at 20%, plus avoiding your 12% National Insurance contributions (for employees) on the amount you sacrifice.
 So, for every £68 you sacrifice from your salary, £100 will go into your pension fund.

 If you are a higher rate tax payer, choosing to make your pension contributions through salary sacrifice means you don’t have to claim back your extra tax relief and you don’t have the 2% NI deduction either.
 To get £100 into your pension as a 40% tax payer, you only have to lose £58 from your take home pay.

 The amount of pension contributions you make each month could also affect other things.
 Mortgage applications or other benefits you might be entitled to, such as statutory maternity allowance.

 It’s therefore important to consider fully the effects of any changes in your take home pay.

 Don’t put off making pension contributions though.
 The sooner you pay into a pension the more time your pension pot has to grow.